Why use Kafka Connect?~ NaN minutes

 Distributed mode: scale-up and beyond

-This time, multiple Kafka Connect instance are running our connectors and tasks, and are coordinating each other.
+This time, multiple Kafka Connect instances are running our connectors and tasks, and are coordinating each other.

 It is easy to scale horizontally: just start more instances!
 They use the Kafka cluster itself to be "connected".
 All the workers are connected to Kafka and share the same